- Patterns and the Seven Principles: Patterns | The Seven Principles

 Value is the importance, worth or usefulness of something in relation to a driver.

-Waste is anything unnecessary for — or standing in the way of — a (more) effective response of a driver.
+Waste is anything unnecessary for — or standing in the way of — a (more) effective response to a driver.

 By adopting the concept of value and waste, many practices and ideas from lean production and lean software development can be utilized by organizations pulling in S3 patterns: